 Would you like to give your children the best oral health?
 Do you need a little helping encouraging your children with their regular oral hygiene routine?
 Would you like to help your kids achieve the very best dental health for life?
 If so, the Apple Dental team are right behind you!

-We encourage you to introduce your child to Apple Dental at an early age, when their first couple of teeth emerge.
+We encourage you to introduce your child to a kids dentist at an early age, when their first couple of teeth emerge.
 This will help them build a trusting relationship with the dentist, and ensure there’s no nervousness or anxiety associated with this normal part of everyday life.
 By visiting us regularly, your child should soon feel completely comfortable about maintaining their oral health to a high standard.

 At their first visit to us, we will briefly check the health of your child’s gums, ensure their teeth are coming through straight, and advise you on the best cleaning methods to use at home.
 It’s a great idea to schedule your child’s appointments at the same time as your own – we find that seeing you have your teeth examined often makes your child more relaxed!

 We’re passionate about providing excellent preventive dentistry for your child, to create the foundation for a lifetime of good oral health.
 With regular visits to the Apple Dental team, you can be sure any dental problems are diagnosed in their very early stages, and any treatment can be carried out before problems become much more serious.
 So book the first appointment for your children today by calling on (02) 9420 5050; and visit our experienced and kid-friendly dentist at 1 Finlayson St Lane Cove NSW 2066.

 Tooth sealants, or fissure sealants, can be applied to the biting surface of your child’s back teeth, where cavities are most common.
 The tooth-coloured resin material fills in the grooves and cracks of the biting surfaces of these teeth, to act as a protective barrier against tooth decay and also make them easier to clean.